-Labour leader and Prime Minister Helen Clark and Jim Anderton, leader of the coalition partner the Alliance, hold up their coalition agreement in 1999.
+Labour leader and Prime Minister Helen Clark and Jim Anderton, leader of coalition partner the Alliance, hold up their coalition agreement in 1999.
 This was the first time coalition partners adopted 'agree to disagree' procedures to manage policy differences.
 Such procedures lessened the chances of cabinet becoming publicly divided and running the risk of losing the confidence of the House of Representatives.
-It did not stop parties themselves from experiencing internal conflict – Jim Anderton left the Alliance to form a new party, the Progressives, in 2002.
+It did not stop parties from experiencing internal conflict – Jim Anderton left the Alliance to form a new party, the Progressives, in 2002.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.